Voyent/voyent.notify.js/README.md

 <a name="redirectToNotification"></a>
 ##### redirectToNotification(notification)
-Redirects the browser to the URL specified in the metadata of the passed notification and injects the notification data into the page.
+Redirects the browser to the URL specified in the passed notification and injects the notification data into the page.

 | Param        | Description                                         | Type   |
 | ------------ | --------------------------------------------------- | ------ |